 So you ate way more pie or drank more beer than usual?
 Trust me, you’ll be okay.
 It’s important to look at those indulgences as brief moments that make up a bigger weight loss journey so don’t get too down about them.
 You’re allowed the occasional splurge sans judgement (self-imposed or otherwise), so silence any voices that make you feel like a failure.
 You ate it.
 Hopefully, you enjoyed it.
 Move on.

 2) Throw away every temptation:

 Sometimes you have to take the bull by the horns and toss out everything that doesn’t support your health goals.
 After all, it’s easier to eat right when the right foods are at your fingertips. **power tip** freezing tempting foods is also a great way to stay on track.
 This way, you have your favorite foods on hand if cravings attack.

 3) Plan and prepare your meals for the rest of the week:

 Having healthy meals packed and ready to go is the best way to avoid eating those unhealthy leftovers.
-I like to shoot for 300-400 calories per meal, which makes it easier for me to figure out portion sizes and what I’m going to eat during the week. **power tip** Can’t say no to those barbeque ribs and chicken?
+I like to shoot for 300-400 calories per meal, which makes it easier for me to figure out portion sizes and what I’m going to eat during the week. **power tip** When you can’t decide and when you can’t say no to those barbeque ribs and chicken.
 Trim off the excess skin and fat, measure out a reasonable portion (approx. 3oz.) and serve with veggies and/or a salad.
 This way, you’re not denying yourself or sabotaging your weight-loss efforts.
 Remember, moderation is key.